-(A) Each competitive local exchange carrier (CLEC) shall be required to provide systems to facilitate the migration of customers between local exchange carriers (LECs).
-Such systems may be manual but must enable another LEC to migrate customers efficiently from that CLEC's network.
-Such systems shall include, but not be limited to, systems required to preorder, order, install, and repair service, and billing for local service.
-CLEC responses to customer service record requests shall include information sufficient to facilitate customer migration between LECs.
+(A) Each competitive local exchange carrier (CLEC) is to provide systems to facilitate the migration of customers between local exchange carriers (LECs).
+Such systems may be manual but are to enable another LEC to migrate customers efficiently from that CLEC's network.
+Such systems are to include, but not be limited to, systems required to preorder, order, install, and repair service, and billing for local service.
+CLEC responses to customer service record requests are to include information sufficient to facilitate customer migration between LECs.
 For the purposes of this rule, customer service information includes but is not limited to the following:

 (1) Customer service records - detailed identification of the regulated services to which the customer is subscribed.

 (2) Service completion confirmation - the verification and notification that all tasks associated with a service order have been completed.

 (3) Line loss notification - the notification to a LEC that a customer has initiated a transition to another LEC.

 (4) Completion notices - notice that all work to affect a customer migration has been completed.

 (5) Circuit identification - the manner and system a carrier uses to identify physical circuits under its control, if applicable.

 (6) 911 and directory listings.